bhagya2002/bhagya2002/README.md

 Currently, I'm a SWE intern at DevFacto Technologies based in Edmonton, AB.
 I am also a member of Future Creators, a student-run non-profit organization at the university that provides resources and mentorship to young innovators to help bring their innovations to life.

-I enjoy Full Stack Web Development and plan to dive into machine learning in the near future!
-On my own time, I'm exploring various Database systems focussing on small-scale applications.
+I enjoy Full Stack Web Development and plan to dive into Machine Learning in the near future!
+On my own time, I'm exploring various Database Systems focussing on small-scale applications.

 In my free time, I enjoy hanging out with friends, playing sports competitively (mainly soccer), and going on hikes!
 I'm studying Engineering at the University of Alberta with an interest in Software Engineering.
 Currently </br></br>